FHA Back To Work Program Waives Foreclosure, Bankruptcy, And Short Sale Waiting Periods

 Did you know: The FHA has changed its policy regarding a 3-year foreclosure waiting period?

-Effective for FHA Case Numbers assigned on, or after, August 15, 2013, borrowers with a recent history of bankruptcy, foreclosure, judgment, short sale, loan modification or deed-in-lieu can apply for an FHA loan and get approved without hassle.Click to see your FHA loan eligibility (Jun 21st, 2017)
+Effective for FHA Case Numbers assigned on, or after, August 15, 2013, borrowers with a recent history of bankruptcy, foreclosure, judgment, short sale, loan modification or deed-in-lieu can apply for an FHA loan and get approved without hassle.Verify your home buying eligibility (Feb 22nd, 2018)

 The Federal Housing Administration (FHA) was formed in 1934.
 31 years later, in 1965, it became part of the U.S. Department of Housing & Urban Development (HUD).

 The FHA's primary role is as an insurer of mortgage loans made by FHA-approved lenders.
 The FHA insures loans in all 50 states, all U.S. territories, and in the District of Columbia.

 Since its inception, the group has insured more than 34 million loans which makes the FHA the world's largest insurer of mortgages.

 FHA mortgage insurance is available for any loan which meets the following two conditions :

 - The loan must be made by an approved FHA lender